inforion/kopycat/README.md

             - **bytes** - hex string i.e. `AACCDDEE90909090`.
         - `ttyX` - virtual terminal connected to usart1 and usart2 of STM32F042.
     - `-g` - GDB server port

+    **NOTES:**
+    1. If you've added `KOPYCAT_HOME` environment variable you can put prebuild modules libraries into `${KOPYCAT_HOME}/modules` without necessity to specify `-y` parameter explicitly.
-    NOTE: due to socat this line will work only in **nix** system with installed socat, to disable, use `tty1=null,tty2=null`.
+    1. Due to socat this line will work only in **nix** system with installed socat, to disable, use `tty1=null,tty2=null`.
 For windows system com0com can be used or any other software to create virtual COM ports.
 In this case you should specify directly virtual com-port name `tty1=COM1,tty2=COM2`.

 1. You should see the following start log: